MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/mappings.md

 A convenience `pair`-based syntax can be used to transform variables on-the-fly and rename the respective column.

-The main issue is that AlgebraOfGraphics mappings work on single rows instead of whole columns.
-For example, with `df::DataFrame`, this
+Let us assume the table `df` contains a column called `bill_length_mm`.
+We can apply an element-wise transformation and rename the column on the fly as follows.

 ```julia
 data(df) * mapping(:bill_length_mm => (t -> t + 10) => "bill length (cm)")
 ```

-avoids storing a renamed column in the `DataFrame`, which is also a reasonable approach and could be done in the following way:
+A possible alternative, if `df` is a `DataFrame`, would be to store a renamed, modified column directly in `df`, which can be achieved in the following way:

 ```julia
 df.var"bill length (cm)" = map(t -> t + 10, df.bill_length_mm)